-Figure 6 shows the time line for the default lazy reaggregation upon reconfiguration.
+Figure 12 shows the timeline for the default lazy re-aggregation upon reconfiguration.
 The probes that initiate between points 1 and 2 and that got affected by the reconfigurations are rescheduled by AML upon detecting the reconfiguration.
 Probes that complete or start between points 2 and 8 may return stale answers.

 On-demand Re-aggregation The default lazy aggregation scheme lazily propagates the old updates in the system.
 By using up and down knobs in the Probe API, applications can force on-demand fast re-aggregation of the updates to avoid staleness in the face of reconfigurations.
-Note that this strategy will be useful only after the DHT adaptation is completed (Point 6 on the time line in Figure 6).
+Note that this strategy will be useful only after the DHT adaptation is completed (Point 6 on the timeline in Figure 12).

-Replication in Space Replication in space is more challenging in our system than a DHT file location application because replication in space can be achieved easily in the latter by just replicating the root node's contents.
-In our system, however, all internal nodes have to be replicated along with the root.
+7.2.2 Replication in Space

+Replication in space is more challenging in our system than a DHT file location application because replication in space can be achieved easily in the latter by just replicating the root nodes' contents as the information is not location dependent.
+In our system, however, the information at a node is location dependent - depends on the set of leaves of the subtree for which this node is the root.
+Hence, spatial replication similar to DHT file location services is not as useful.